 FAQs and Expert Tips

+What Flavour is biscoff?
 Biscoff cookies have a deep caramel flavour with subtle hints of cinnamon.
 They are buttery but slightly crunchier than a shortbread cookie.

+What do you eat lotus Biscoff with?
 The lotus biscoff cookies pair perfectly with a cup of coffee.
 But this cheesecake recipe is a great way to use both the spread and the cookies in a fun and delicious way.

+Will no bake cheesecake firm up in the fridge?
 Yes, no bake cheesecake sets in the fridge, as long as it is chilled for a minimum of 5-6 hours.
 For a firm cheesecake, chill it overnight.
 You can also put it in the freezer and then thaw it on the counter before serving to get those perfect clean slices.

 Other easy dessert recipes you will love